Monica Aldama, 47, Shows Off Her Rocking Physique As She Puts ‘Game Face’ On For ‘DWTS’ Debut

-Monica Aldama has her game face on for her Dancing With The Stars debut — and looks to be in competition-ready shape.
+Monica Aldama has her game face on for her Dancing with the Stars debut — and looks to be in competition-ready shape.

-The 47-year-old college cheerleading coach turned dance competitor took to Instagram to share a picture of herself apparently getting ready for Monday’s debut of the popular ABC show.
-The post showed Aldama wearing a large black face mask and a black tank-top that showed off her fantastic physique.
-Her well-toned arms were on full display, and the somewhat loose-fitting shirt gave a peek at her tight midsection.
+The 47-year-old college cheerleading coach took to Instagram to share a picture of herself apparently getting ready for Monday’s debut of the popular ABC show.
+The post showed Aldama wearing a large black face mask and a black tank top as she flaunted her fantastic physique.
+Her well-toned arms were on full display, and the somewhat loose-fitting shirt hinted at her tight midsection.

-The picture was a big hit with the college coach’s followers, racking up more than 40,000 likes and plenty of comments wishing her well for the Dancing With The Stars debut.
+The picture was a big hit with the college coach’s followers, racking up more than 40,000 likes and plenty of comments wishing her well for the Dancing with the Stars debut.

 “Good luck Queen!!!
 Love you,” one person wrote.